 But the same thing can occur with non-video campaigns!

 True, but videos lend themselves to this type of user behavior in ways that static ads do not.
 The opportunity to tell stories, stir emotions, grab attention, and provoke actions are magnified with videos compared to other ad types.
 These elements all help improve brand recall, too.
+(Another benefit of videos?
+They often get more organic reach as social platforms favor content that leads to users spending more time on their networks.)

 Lastly, if you’re running video campaigns on paid social alongside paid search or display remarketing ads, measure your blended CAC and blended ROAS to understand the value of the videos.
 The video campaigns alone may not achieve your CAC or ROAS goals – particularly if they’re targeting upper funnel audiences – but combined with your other efforts, the overall performance may hit your targets.